BEYOND BOARDING’S DECLARATION

 Support the fight for indigenous sovereignty and self-determination.

 One of the most fortunate experiences of our Beyond Boarding projects has been building relationships with indigenous communities across so called BC.
-From the Northern Grease Trip to Cycle to the Sacred, our projects have allowed us an entry point into getting to know some of the most powerful indigenous land defenders of our time.
+From the Northern Grease Trip to the Radicals, our projects have allowed us an entry point into getting to know some of the most powerful indigenous land defenders of our time.
 Their lineages go back thousands of years as true stewards of these lands.
 Our time in these communities have taught us of the dark history of Canada.
 That Canada was built on the backs of indigenous people and the dispossession of their territories.
 That this land theft and continued genocidal assimilation of their cultures is one of the deepest injustices on the lands we grew up on and one that we’ve inevitably benefited from as settlers(those that came to Canada to settle and immigrate on stolen lands).
-These relationships we’ve built with these resistance groups comes with a responsibility to tell the true story of Canada and to support the fight for these communities to have self determination and ownership over their occupied territories
+These relationships we’ve built with these resistance groups comes with a responsibility to show up, lend skills & take leadership from these communities.

 Understand that the injustices we fight are rooted in capitalism and colonialism.